Understanding the Differences Between Pipe Relining and Pipe Replacement

 Key Takeaways

-- Pipe relining is a cost-effective and speedy method to repair damaged pipelines.
+- Pipe relining is an economical and speedy method to repair damaged pipelines.

-- Linings made of CIPP are used for the relining of pipes.
+- The lining of CIPP is utilized in the relining of pipes.

-- Relining pipelines is time-efficient, cost-effective and lasts up to 50 years.
+- Relining pipelines is time-efficient, cost-effective, and will last for up to 50 years.

-- A replacement pipe may be needed to repair pipes that are severely damaged.
+- A replacement pipe may be needed in the case of pipes that have been severely damaged.

-Here’s how it will work:
+Here’s how it works:

 - Technicians clean the pipeline using high-pressure water jetting or mechanical cleaning.

-Pros of Pipe Relining
+Advantages Pipe Relining

-- Durability – The lining formed by pipe relining can last up to 50 years!
+- Durability – The new liner formed by pipe relining can last for 50 years!

 Pros and Cons of Pipe Relining